Definition

 Clinical Features and Imaging

-As with other bladder tumors, hematuria is the most common symptom.
-A more tumor-specific feature is persistent hypertension.
-Since the paraganglioma secretes catecholamines, a patient may have symptoms of headache, sweating, tremulousness, anxiety, and micturition syncope (the temporary loss of consciousness upon urinating).
-Laboratory tests for catecholamine and its metabolites in serum and urine can often help in establishing the diagnosis.
-Partial cystectomy is the treatment of choice.
+As with other bladder tumors, hematuria is the most common symptom of bladder paraganglioma.
+[3] A more tumor-specific feature is persistent hypertension.
+Because the paraganglioma secretes catecholamines, patients may have symptoms of headache, sweating, tremulousness, anxiety, and micturition syncope (the temporary loss of consciousness upon urinating).
+[1, 2, 9] Laboratory tests for catecholamine and its metabolites in serum and urine, as well as immunohistochemical studies (particularly in those with succinate dehydrogenase [SDH] B germline and somatic mutations [10] ), can often help in establishing the diagnosis.
+[11]

 Differential diagnosis

-Paraganglioma may mimic high-grade urothelial carcinoma with a nest pattern.
+Paraganglioma of the urinary bladder may mimic high-grade urothelial carcinoma with a nest pattern.
 The differential diagnosis may also include melanoma and carcinoid tumor.
 Immunohistochemical stains are useful in helping to establish these diagnoses.
-Urothelial carcinoma and carcinoid tumor are positive for cytokeratin, while melanoma cells show positivity of S100, HMB45, and Melan A stains.
+Urothelial carcinoma and carcinoid tumor are positive for cytokeratin, whereas melanoma cells show positivity of S100, HMB45, and Melan A stains.

 Gross Findings

-Since paraganglia are distributed throughout the bladder wall, paraganglioma can be found in any part of the bladder.
+Paraganglia are distributed throughout the bladder wall; thus, paraganglioma can be found in any part of the urinary bladder.
 These tumors are mostly well circumscribed, and they form single small nodules, ranging from a few millimeters to a couple of centimeters.
-Multiple tumor nodules or tumoral aggregates are seen as well.
-Placing the tumor in a Zenker’s fixative turns the tumor to black in color; a positive chromaffin reaction helps in the gross diagnosis of the tumor.
+(Intramural and subserosal tumors are generally large and functional.
+[12] ) Multiple tumor nodules or tumoral aggregates are also seen.
+Placing the tumor in a Zenker fixative turns the tumor color to black; a positive chromaffin reaction helps in the gross diagnosis of the tumor.

 Microscopic Findings

-Histological features of the tumor are the same as in paraganglioma of other organs, including adrenal pheochromocytoma.
-The tumor cells grow in a zellballen pattern and are embedded in a fibrous network that is rich with blood vessels (see Media files 1-2).
+Histologic features of the tumor are the same as in paraganglioma of other organs, including adrenal pheochromocytoma.
+The tumor cells grow in a zellballen pattern and are embedded in a fibrous network that is rich with blood vessels (see the following images).

 Immunohistochemistry